oracle/graal/substratevm/Configuration.md

 **Args**

 Use this property if your project requires custom `native-image` command line options to build correctly.
-For example, the `native-image-configure-examples/configure-at-runtime-example` has `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access`  in its `native-image.properties` file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` gets initialized at image built time.
+For example, the `native-image-configure-examples/configure-at-runtime-example` has `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access`  in its `native-image.properties` file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` gets initialized at image build time.

 **JavaArgs**